DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 #### Vault of Maverus
 <span class="citation">This scene takes place in Chapter 13, Area X33b</span>

-This area is largely as described in <span class="citation">X33b.
-Vault of Maverus</span>.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X33bVaultofMaverus">X33b.
+Vault of Maverus</a></span>.
 However, modify the sarcophagi in this room (and their dark gifts) as described below.

 > [!info]+ **North Sarcophagus (Tomb of Savnok).**
 > If a player touches this sarcophagus, read: